pbandi2020/Pewlett-Hackard-Analysis/README.md

 ### Summary
 * How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+  * A total of 90398 employees are identified to be approaching their retirement period and only 1940 employees are eligible for mentorship.
+  * Getting in a little more graniluar, there are 29414 Senior Engineers projected to be retiering and only 589 employees are available taking **Engineer, Assistant Engineer and Technical Lead** titles into consideration for mentoring.
+This strategy eliminates 1/3 of the mentorship eligible employees leaving other categories of succession into risk.
 * Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?